Infineon/dfu/README.md

 ## Features

-- Reads firmware images from a host through a number of transport interfaces, e.g. UART, I2C, SPI, CANFD
+- Reads firmware images from a host through a number of transport interfaces, e.g. USB, UART, I2C, SPI, CANFD
 - Supports dynamic switching (during runtime) of the communication interfaces
-- Provides ready-for-use transport interface templates based on HAL/PDL drivers for CAT1 devices
+- Provides ready-for-use transport interface templates based on HAL/PDL drivers for PSOC Control C3 and PSE84 devices
 - Supported flow: MCUBoot compatibility
-- Device support: CAT1B (PSOC Control C3)
+- Device support: PSOC Control C3 and PSE84
 - Programs a firmware image to the specified address in internal flash, XIP region or any external memory that supports the DFU API
 - Validates applications
 - Supports encrypted image files - transfers encrypted images without decrypting in the middle